-The day is a dance of self through Forest Therapy, Yin Yoga and Solstice Ceremony.
-There will be spaces of silences, self reflection and sharing.
+What Will Happen Forest Therapy, Yin Yoga and Solstice Ceremony.
+There will be space of silence, self reflection and sharing.
 A vegetarian Lunch will be provided as well as tea and snacks.

 As the first leaves begin to brighten and darken, I am noticing the places in my life that are catching my eye, and acknowledging these areas that need a little extra attention right now.
 Whether it be a corner of clutter that is waving at me, or a relationship that could use a bit more tending, I am inspired by the way the leaves make themselves known, announcing their transitions.
 I find myself in a place of inquiry with this seasonal shift, naturally taking some inventory of my life and noticing the places that may be ripe for a shift as well as the places are best left alone.